davidpdrsn/axum-live-view/README.md

-# axum-liveview
+# axum-live-view

-axum-liveview allows you to build rich, real-time experiences with server-rendered HTML.
+axum-live-view allows you to build rich, real-time experiences with server-rendered HTML.
 This is done entirely in Rust - no JavaScript or WASM needed.